astronomer/docs/astro/develop-project.md

     In order, these instructions:

-    - Adds the fingerprint for GitHub to known_hosts
+    - Add the fingerprint for GitHub to `known_hosts`
-    - Copies you private-requirements.txt file into the image
+    - Copy your `private-requirements.txt` file into the image
     - Install Python-level packages from your private repository as specified in your `private-requirements.txt` file.
-Note, this securely mounts your SSH key at build time.
-This ensures that the key itself is not stored in the resulting Docker image filesystem or metadata.
+Tthis securely mounts your SSH key at build time, ensuring that the key itself is not stored in the resulting Docker image filesystem or metadata.
-    - Adds the user bin directory onto PATH
+    - Add the user bin directory onto `PATH`

   :::info

-  If your repository is not hosted on GitHub, replace the fingerprint with one from where the package is hosted. `ssh-keyscan` can be used to generate the fingerprint, if you don't already know it.
+  If your repository isn't hosted on GitHub, replace the fingerprint with one from where the package is hosted.
+Use `ssh-keyscan` to generate the fingerprint.

   :::